revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 ---

-9. What are the different database types in SQL Azure?
+9.What are the different database types in SQL Azure?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)